Kroo vs Starling: Which is the best?

 Card delivery timescale3-5 working days3-5 working days

 The application process is very similar for both Kroo and Starling.
 It’s easy to apply via the app and no credit check is carried out, although you will need to provide a photo of your ID and a selfie.
-Accounts are usually up and running the same day and your card will be sent out to you for free in 3-5 working days.
+Accounts are usually up and running the same day and your card will be sent out to you for free in a few working days.

 • Winner: Tie.
-The sign up process is similarly quick and easy for both Starling and Kroo.
+The sign-up process is similarly quick and easy for both Starling and Kroo.

 Overall winner: Starling Bank